The Hot Trend in Real Estate: Virtual Reality

 Landlord/tenant communication improves when potential tenants can virtually walk through a rental.
 It saves time for the landlord or property manager, who can wisely spend their time and energy on tenants who seriously qualify or who seriously desire the unit.

-In addition to walk through, a library of property videos could be accessible to tenants who need questions answered about the working of the rental unit.
-This can be especially useful for short-term rentals, such as vacation rentals, allowing managers to communicate via virtual reality to answer basic questions about the rental as well as information about the city or neighborhood.
+In addition to walk through, a video library can be accessible to tenants who need questions answered about the working of the rental unit.
+This can be especially useful for short-term rentals, such as vacation units, allowing managers to communicate via virtual reality to answer basic questions about the rental as well as information about the city or neighborhood.

-Just as the internet changed the viewing habits of buyers with the ability to view real estate listings online, so virtual reality has the potential to change the way buyers, sellers, renters, and property managers will do business in the future.
+Just as the internet changed the viewing habits of buyers with the online MLS, so virtual reality will change the way buyers, sellers, renters, and property managers will do business in the future.